priyanshugandhi/priyanshu-face_recognition/README.md

 - Now run the "face-crop.py" program until you fill all the sub-directories inside the images directory wih their respective images.
 Ensure you put atleast 50-100 images in each subdirectory.

+ #### Though I have already put the different categories of emotions inside the images directory, but if you want to add more emotions you can use the above steps or use the dataset as it is.
+It will still give you the result.

 - Once you have only cleaned images, you are ready to retrain the network.
 For this purpose I'm using inception_v3 Model which is quite accurate.
 To run the training, hit the got to the parent folder and open